Madid Ahl al-Sham: Members

+Sa’d bin Sa’d Muhammad Shariyan al-Kabi

 Sa’d bin Sa’d Muhammad Shariyan al-Kabi was a coordinator and fundraiser for Madid Ahl al-Sham.
-Al-Kabi is a SDGT accused of setting up donation campaigns in Qatar for Jabhat al-Nusra in response to a request from the terrorist group for money to purchase weapons and food.
+Al-Kabi is a U.S. Treasury Specially Designated Global Terrorist accused of setting up donation campaigns in Qatar for Jabhat al-Nusra in response to a request from the terrorist group for money to purchase weapons and food.
 Al-Kabi also acted as an intermediary for Jabhat al-Nusra to allow the group to facilitate a ransom payment in exchange for a hostage held by the group.
 Al-Kabi's name and phone number appeared on multiple Madid Ahl al-Sham flyers as a point of contact for those interested in donating to the campaign, including on the flyer soliciting donations to assist fighters.
+In 2014, CNN reported that al-Kabi's WhatsApp Messenger profile included a Madad Ahl al-Sham flyer calling for donations "equal to $1,500 to prepare a fighter by arming, feeding, and treating."
+In a 2013 Twitter post, al-Kabi claims that Madad Ahl al-sham raised the equivalent of $1.4 million from its Qatari donors.

+Abd al-Latif Bin Abdallah Salih Muhammad al-Kawari

 Abd al-Latif Bin Abdallah Salih Muhammad al-Kawari was a coordinator and fundraiser for Madid Ahl al-Sham.
-Al-Kawari is a U.S. Treasury SDGT for his role in fundraising for al-Qaeda and serving as an al-Qaeda security official.
+Al-Kawari is a U.S. Treasury Specially Designated Global Terrorist for his role in fundraising for al-Qaeda and serving as an al-Qaeda security official.
 The U.S. Treasury claims that “al-Kawari worked with al-Qaida facilitators to coordinate the delivery of funding from Qatari financiers intended to support al-Qaida.”
-Al-Kawari has a history of working with other SDGT and al-Qaeda operatives since the early 2000s.
+Al-Kawari has worked with other SDGT and al-Qaeda operatives since the early 2000s, including Ibrahim Isa al-Bakr, the brother of Muhammad Isa al-Bakr, and Hassan Ghul, Osama bin Laden's former envoy to Iraq-based jihadist Abu Musab al-Zarqawi.
 Al-Kawari is referenced as a Madid Ahl al-Sham point of contact and as an assistant to al-Kabi.
 Al-Kawari directly coordinated Madid Ahl al-Sham from January 2013 to mid-2014.
 Hamad Isa al-Bakr was a Madid Ahl al-Sham fundraiser and the brother of al-Qaeda supporter Ibrahim ‘Isa al-Bakr and Muhammad Isa al-Bakr.
 In 2013, Hamad al-Bakr solicited donations and support for the Madid Ahl al-Sham campaign.
 Hamad al-Bakr also shared content in support of Jabhat al-Nusra.
 Hamad al-Bakr works at Qatar’s Public Works Authority with his brother and US designated al-Qaeda supporter Ibrahim Isa al-Bakr.
+He continues to live freely in Qatar.